-Influenza are a group of viruses (classified as strain A, B or C) that are responsible for the disease we commonly call the 'flu'.
+Influenza are a group of viruses that are responsible for the disease we commonly call the 'flu'.

-So is it a cold or the flu?
-Often testing is required to know for sure, but here are some general ways you can distinguish some of the symptoms:
+So is it the flu, a cold, allergies or COVID-19?
+It’s important to be aware of the symptoms and to get tested if you become sick to confirm your diagnosis.
+Here are some general ways you can distinguish some of the symptoms:

-The flu vaccine cannot cause influenza as they are made from dead (inactivated) viruses.
+The flu vaccine cannot cause influenza disease as they are made from inactivated (dead) viruses.

 - Soreness, redness or swelling at the site of the injection

-If you are travelling to the northern hemisphere throughout their peak flu season, you should speak to your health professional about additional vaccination options.
+If you are travelling to the northern hemisphere throughout their peak flu season which is in the winter months (over Christmas/New Year), you should speak to your health professional about additional vaccination options.

-Remember that it is always important to speak with your doctor about Influenza vaccination for you and your family.
+Remember that it is always important to speak with your doctor, nurse or pharmacist about influenza vaccination for you and your family.

 It is currently free for the following groups of people due to their increased risk of complications from influenza: